Young Scientists Camp

 About

-Young Scientists Camp gives campers a chance to do hands-on science investigations, Cool Chemistry experiments, dissections, and other experiments and crafts.
-Campers also go on field trips on campus, including campus field trips to the shark and marine labs, and work hands on with STEM activities.
+Young Scientists Camp is a two-week program where campers take part in hands-on science investigations, Cool Chemistry experiments, dissections, and other experiments.
+Campers also do crafts and go on field trips on campus as part of the camp experience.

 • Ages: 7–15 years old